Mobile Computing Resources

 - UpToDate Anywhere Mobile App for iPhone, iPad, Android and Windows 8 tablet (formerly only for individual subscribers).
 Register from the UpToDate website, and get the app from iTunes, Android or Microsoft Store.
 Free CME included.
 See this page or the UpToDate FAQ (PDF) for more information.

 - Mobile Micromedex 2.0 - for iPhone, Blackberry, Windows Mobile, and Android.
 On the Micromedex site, click mobileMicromedex® at the top of the page to access instructions and a password for the app.

 - StatRef!
 Mobile - includes MedCalc 3000 - for iPhone, iPad, Android, and Blackberry.
 See complete instructions on the StatRef website.

-BrowZine - allows you to browse, read and monitor some of the library’s subscription journals from your iPad or Android tablet.
+BrowZine - allows you to browse, read and monitor many of the library’s subscription journals from your phone or tablet (iOS, Android, or Fire HD).
 Create a personal bookshelf of favorite journals, and articles may be synced up with Zotero, Dropbox or Mendeley.
-As of version 1.6, BrowZine requires version iOS version 7.x or newer to run on iPads, iPhones and iPod Touches.
-Other phones are not supported yet.
-To download, search for “BrowZine” in the App Store or Google play and get the app for free; when initially launching BrowZine, select WFU and subject area Biomedical and Health Sciences.
+To download, search for “BrowZine” in the App Store or Google play and get the app; when initially launching BrowZine, select WFU and subject area Biomedical and Health Sciences.

-Docphin - use from your desktop and from iPhone/iPad or Android devices.
+Docphin - use from your desktop and/or from iPhone/iPad or Android devices.
 Select your favorite journals (suggestions are based on specialty, but you can search for any), and it will give you the table of contents with links to individual articles.
-Select Wake Forest University when you register and it will link to any of our subscribed journals.
+Select Wake Forest University when you register and it will link to our subscribed journals.
 Will prompt you for medctr credentials off-campus.

 iPhone/iPad apps - the app is free, but access to the journal content requires individual subscriptions.
 Most journals will not let you use with institutional subscriptions with their apps (see Docphin and BrowZine, above).